Bugolobi

-Bugoloobi sometimes spelled as Bugolobi though incorrect, is a location in Kampala, Uganda's capital and largest city.
+Bugolobi, sometimes spelled as Bugoloobi, is a location in Kampala, Uganda's capital and largest city.
 It is a suburban neighborhood and some of the most valuable properties in Kampala are found here.
 It is among the most developed neighborhoods in Kampala and Uganda in general.

 Location

 Bugolobi is bordered by Nakawa and Mbuya to the north, Mutungo to the east, Kitintale and Luzira to the southeast, Muyenga to the south and southeast, Namuwongo to the west and Kampala's Industrial Area to the northwest.
 The road distance between Bugoloobi and the central business district of Kampala is approximately 7 km.
 The coordinates of Bugoloobi are:0°18'36.0"N, 32°37'30.0"E (Latitude:0.3100; Longitude:32.6250).

 Overview

 Bugoloobi is a Kampala neighborhood, situated on Bugoloobi Hill.
 On the lower reaches of the hill, to the northwest, the neighborhood is contiguous with the city's Industrial Area.
 However, the commercial real estate in the neighborhood is upscale.
 On the eastern slopes of the hill is a large apartment complex with lower middle-class tenants.
 The northern slopes and southern slopes of the hill, as well as the summit are occupied by residential bungalows, with the size of the homes getting larger, as you approach the top of the hill.